KH3-Modding-Org/OpenKH3Modding/uProject and Engine Installation.md

 If you have not done so already, follow the instructions here to create and link a Github account to an Epic Games account: https://www.unrealengine.com/en-US/ue-on-github

 Download and install Visual Studio 2017.
+It can be found here (https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads), and you should download the "Community" version.
+You may need to log in to a Microsoft account to access this link.

 If you are installing for the first time, be sure to include the below options.

 ### C++ Tools
 To add C++ tools to your VS installation, make sure you select Game development with C++ under Workloads, as well as these additional options.